SAP-samples/teched2025-DA260/exercises/ex5/README.md

     ![ex_05_04](images/ex_05_04.png)

 5. The user is now created in the database, to get to the connection details and the credentials click on the information symbol (i) of the newly created user.
-Click in the pop-up window *"Request New Password".* This will show you all the connection details required to establish a JDBC connection to SAP Datasphere.
+Click in the pop-up window *"Request New Password"*.
+This will show you all the connection details required to establish a JDBC connection to SAP Datasphere.
 This is the only time the password that can be copied into the clipboard or be shown, after closing the pop-up you need to request a new password, as the old one can no longer be retrieved, make sure to copy it and close the pop-up.

     ![ex_05_05](images/ex_05_05.png)

-6. By selecting the user, we just created and clicking "Open Database Explorer" we use the JDBC connection.
+6. By selecting the user, we just created and clicking *"Open Database Explorer"* we use the JDBC connection.
     ![ex_05_07](images/ex_05_07.png)

 7. Use your SAP Account to login, if you don't have one go up the prerequisite of this exercise.
 Then the Database explorer is acting as the external tool.
 The DB Explorer is as SAP tool integrated into our landscape, so that the connection details get pre-populated for you, for other tools they need to manually transferred to create the connection.
 Enter the previously generated password, if you check the *"Save Password"* box the DB Explorer will store the password for future use.
 It can be helpful to change the display name to something more human readable, from the GUID that is hat by default.
 Click *"OK"* to create the connection.